ibrahimmkhalid/notes-app/README.md

 MERN app with multiple user authentication

 ## Requirements
-- mocha installed globally
+- mocha installed globally on local machine (for running unit tests only)
-- mongodb installed locally for unit testing
+- mongodb installed on local machine (for running unit tests only)

 ## Goals